bean-buzz/beanbuzz_part_a/README.md

 #### Secondary Users:

-1. <b>Customers</b>
+1. <b>Authenticated Customers</b>
-   - Enjoy a streamlined ordering experience with real-time updates and loyalty rewards
+   - Benefit from a personalised ordering experience with real-time updates, access to loyalty rewards, and saved preferences for quicker checkouts.
+2. <b>Unauthenticated Customers</b>
+   -Enjoy a simple and efficient ordering process with real-time updates, without needing to create an account.

 ## Tech stack